andyhorn/simple_routes/README.md

 ),
 ```

+Simple!
+Now let's look at how to handle routes that require dynamic data.

 ### Defining dynamic routes

-Routes that require path parameters are also supported.

-Before we define our route, there is a little bit of setup to do;  This package adds helpful requirements for how dynamic data is captured and used by your routes.
+Before we define our dynamic route, we need to do a little bit of setup:

+#### Parameters

-The first rule is that all path parameter names must be defined in an enum.
+The first rule is that all parameters must be defined as an enum.

 ```dart
 enum RouteParams {